Hoodfc/notes/TopDownApproach/application-layer.md

 The status code and the associated staus message indicate the result of the request.
 Here some common ones:

-- 200 OK: request succed and information is returned in the response
+- **200 OK**: request succed and information is returned in the response
-- 300 Moved Permanently: requested objected has been moved.
+- **300 Moved Permanently**: requested objected has been moved.
 An additional **Location:** header is specified, which the client will automatically use.
-- 400 Bad Request: a generic error code
+- **400 Bad Request**: a generic error code
-- 404 Not Found: the requested object does not exist
+- **404 Not Found**: the requested object does not exist
-- 505 HTTP Version Not Supported: the requested HTTP version is not supported by the server
+- **505 HTTP Version Not Supported**: the requested HTTP version is not supported by the server

+---

 ## 2.2.4 User-Server Interaction: Cookies